csc-training/node-level-optimization/docs/03-main-memory.md

 # Memory speed - practice

-- Typical memory accees latency: ~80 ns
+- Typical memory access latency: ~80 ns
 - Concurrency = latency x throughput
    - In order to achieve a bandwidth of 100 GB/s, over 100 memory requests need to be concurrently on the fly (single request = cache line = 64B)
    - Single core has can sustain typically only ~10 concurrent memory requests, so single